 David A. Taylor, Jr. was appointed to the LATC on June 25, 2008 by the Senate Rules Committee and was re-appointed on July 1, 2010.
 He has been a licensed landscape architect since 2003.
 David works as a landscape architect for the City of Chula Vista.
 His knowledge and skill set comes as the result of his design and management of a wide range of projects including master planned developments, parks, playgrounds, and open spaces, single and multi family residential developments, retail centers, and office campuses.
 He is a Past President of the San Diego Chapter of the American Society of Landscape Architects (ASLA), Past President of the California Council of the American Society of Landscape Architects (CC/ASLA), and is a former member of ASLA's Government Affairs Advisory Committee at the national level.
 David has previously served as committee member on the City Heights Redevelopment Project Area Committee, and the City Heights Area Planning Committee, and has taught an introductory course in landscape architecture at The New School of Architecture and Design in San Diego.
 Mr. Taylor received his Bachelor of Science degree in Landscape Architecture from California Polytechnic State University, San Luis Obispo, with a minor degree in Fine Art.
 His term will expire on June 1, 2014.

-Nicki Johnson was appointed to the LATC by Governor Brown on May 24, 2012.
+Nicki Johnson Nicki Johnson was appointed to the LATC by Governor Brown on May 24, 2012.
 Ms. Johnson has been a licensed landscape architect since 2006.
-She currently assists the California Department of Transportation in Stormwater Design.
+She works for Beale Air Force Base in Storm Water and Environmental Compliance.
+She assisted the California Department of Transportation in Storm Water Design for a year.
 Ms. Johnson owned her own practice providing residential landscape design and private consulting on a variety of project types for two years, from 2011 to 2012.
 Prior to that, she worked several years at an engineering firm and five years at a landscape architectural firm.
-Ms. Johnson’s project experience includes streetscapes, parks, model homes, master planned communities, commercial and office developments.
+Ms. Johnsonís project experience includes streetscapes, parks, model homes, master planned communities, commercial, office developments, storm water documentation and inspections, and federal and state environmental permitting.
 She received her Bachelor of Landscape Architecture from California Polytechnic State University, San Luis Obispo with a concentration in Environmental Design.
 Her term will expire on June 1, 2014.

 Stephanie Landregan was appointed to the LATC by the Speaker of the California State Assembly; her second term became effective on June 1, 2006.
 Ms. Landregan has been a licensed landscape architect since 1995.
 She is Director of the Landscape Architecture Program at UCLA Extension.
 Ms. Landregan is active in the American Society of Landscape Architects (ASLA), and is Vice President of Government Affairs.
 Ms. Landregan graduated from the University of Kentucky in Arts and is a graduate of the UCLA Extension Certificate Program in landscape architecture.
 Her term will expire on June 1, 2014.